NCAR/container-dtc-nwp/components/README.dockerrun_derecho.txt

 #
 # Additional METViewer container options:
 # - Open a shell in the docker environment:
-#     docker exec -it metviewer_1 /bin/bash
+#     docker exec -it metviewer /bin/bash
 # - Inside the container, list the METViewer modules:
 #     ls /METViewer/bin
 # - Inside the container, ${CASE_DIR}/metprd is mounted to /data: